Determine the amount of Calories and grams of food required to bulk up, build muscle, and gain weight.

-The Weight Gainer Calculator is for people who want to increase body weight (bulk up or bulking).
+The Weight Gainer Calculator is for people who want to increase body weight (bulk up).

 Begin with this amount and monitor your weight week-by-week.
 If you are not gaining, then you will need to boost your food intake until you see gains.